 Setting up Mobile Passport

 So how do you get this fantastic timesaving app up and running?
 Simply access the Apple App store if you use an iPhone or the Google Play store if you have an Android supported mobile device, search for “Mobile Passport” and click to download.
 After the download completes, you will be asked to choose your port of entry.
-Currently, Mobile Passport is available at 24 US airports (that I will list below), and one cruise port (PEV: Port Everglades).
+Currently, Mobile Passport is available at 25 US airports (that I will list below), and three cruise ports (PEV: Port Everglades, MSE: Miami Seaport, WPB: Port of Palm Beach).

 For the initial setup, you can click on the airplane icon, and that will lead you to the screen where you can enter your traveler information.
 Next, you’ll be asked to scan your passport, and from that, your personal information will populate into the fields on the screen.
 Double check that all the information entered is correct and exactly how it appears on your passport to avoid any issues when it’s time to put the app to use.
 Now it’s selfie time!
 Take a picture of yourself using the prompt from the app and click save.
 Select a 4-digit PIN and submit your information.
 Now your profile is complete, and you’ll be all sorted ahead of time for your next international arrival.